antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 This person **SHOULD**:

-* be reasonable for making sure the API follows these guidelines
+* Be reasonable for making sure the API follows these guidelines
-* be involved in the day to day creation and running of the API, they **SHOULD NOT** be a symbolic figurehead
+* Be involved in the day to day creation and running of the API, they **SHOULD NOT** be a symbolic figurehead
-* be responsible for the allocation of available resources to that API
+* Be responsible for the allocation of resources available to that API
-* be contactable by users of the API, and **SHOULD** personally review and act on any feedback provided
+* Be contactable by users of the API, and **SHOULD** personally review and act on any feedback provided
+* Be accountable for the API including its design decisions and ease of use to its end users and other stake holders

 Sources: